Deploying Dundas BI on AWS

 4.2.
 Install Dundas BI

 You can now install Dundas BI on the EC2 instance.
 This installation is similar the regular installation process, but you should note the following points:

-- The deployment center will find some missing prerequisites on your EC2 instance (assuming it is a brand new/clean instance).
+- The Deployment application will find some missing prerequisites on your EC2 instance (assuming it is a brand new/clean instance).
 Use the Fix all option (you may have to wait for it to appear) and once done proceed with the installation.

 - When configuring the database, you should use the database server you have on one of your EC2 instances or on the Amazon RDS.

 TipIf you are unsure of your database server name, there are a number of ways to find it.
 For example, you can open SQL Server Management Studio on your EC2 instance and copy the name from there.
 You can then choose to configure Dundas BI to authenticate to the database using Windows authentication or a dedicated SQL account you create on the database server.

 - When configuring the web application (IIS), you can choose between creating a new website and creating a virtual directory.
 If you create a virtual directory under the default web site, you should not need to open any other ports under your AWS VPC network security.
 If you create a new website, note the port used (the default is 8000) as that port should be added to the VPC network security group (see the following section).

 After the installation is complete, open the Dundas BI instance using the URL generated and sign in using the administrator account created during the installation.
 Now you can add users or perform any other action in Dundas BI.

 5. Access Dundas BI

 Once Dundas BI is installed on EC2, you can access Dundas BI using the web application from your browser.
-However, you should store your RDP credentials in a safe place as you will need them to access the Dundas BI Deployment Center (to deploy samples or perform upgrades) and for maintenance tasks on Windows.
+However, you should store your RDP credentials in a safe place as you will need them to access Dundas BI Deployment again (to deploy samples or perform upgrades) and for maintenance tasks on Windows.